 8. Pack what you can ahead of time

-Although this tip may not save you money, it can save hours of time on moving day.
+Although this tip may not save you money, it can save hours of valuable time on moving day.
 To get started, try to pack items you won’t need during the move such as electronics, kitchenware and extra clothing.
 By having these items boxed, labeled and ready to go, you can focus your time and energy toward larger items like furniture and appliances on moving day.

 Lighten your load

-No matter the size or distance of your move, there ways to potentially save time and money.
+No matter the size or distance of your move, there are ways to save time and money.
 If you take the right precautions, you may only have to worry about breaking a lamp, not the bank.

 This article has been updated from its original posting on September 20, 2017.
 Matt Diehl contributed to this article.